 Parameter Description Sequence No. Enter the ACL rule number here.
 This value must be between 1 and 65535.
 Select Auto Assign to automatically generate an ACL rule number for this entry.
-Protocol Type Select the protocol type option here.
-Options to choose from are TCP, UDP, ICMP, Protocol ID, ESP (50), PCP (108), SCTP (132), and None. • Value - The protocol ID can also manually be entered here.
+Protocol Type For IPv4, select the protocol type option here: Select the protocol type option here.
+Options to choose from are TCP, UDP, ICMP, EIGRP (88), ESP (50), GRE (47), IGMP (2), OSPF (89), PIM (103), VRRP (112), IP-in-IP (94), PCP (108), Protocol ID, and None.
+Value - The protocol ID can also manually be entered here.
 The range is from 0 to 255.
 Mask - After selecting the Protocol ID option, manually enter the protocol mask value here.
-The range is from 0x0 to 0xFF. • Fragments - Select this option to include packet fragment filtering.

-The fields that can be configured in Assign rule criteria are described below:
+The range is from 0x0 to 0xFF.
+Fragments - Select this option to include packet fragment filtering.
+IGMP Type - Enter the IGMP sypte.
+The range is from 0 to 255 if IGMP is selected for protocol type.
+For IPv6, select the protocol type option here: Options to choose from are TCP, UDP, ICMP, Protocol ID, ESP (50), PCP (108), SCTP (132), and None.
+Value - The protocol ID can also manually be entered here.
+The range is from 0 to 255.
+Mask - After selecting the Protocol ID option, manually enter the protocol mask value here.
+The range is from 0x0 to 0xFF.
+Fragments - Select this option to include packet fragment filtering.
+Assign Rule Criteria For Assign Rule criteria, refer the IP/IPv6 ACL configuration in the following ACL Access List section.
+Time Range Enter the name of the time range profile that will be used in this ACL rule here.
+This name can be up to 32 characters long.
+Refer to System > Time Range .
+Action Select the action that this rule will take here.
+Options to choose from are Permit and Deny .